nigeldouglas-itcarlow/ARP-Spoofing-Attack/README.md

 #!/usr/bin/env python3
 from scapy.all import *

+print ("Nigel will be removed as the first name")

 # Define the IP addresses and MAC addresses for Hosts A, B and M
 IP_A = "10.9.0.5"
 MAC_A = "02:42:0a:09:00:05"